rockybhanu/prom-grafana/README.md

 - Adjust storage class names and ingress class names as per your cluster configuration.
 - Ensure all deployments are executed in the specified order for proper setup.

+### In production env, For this type of setup you might consider to improve with -

+- Ansible-based Linux Automation
+- OIDC based auth for apps
+- Network Policy for all apps
+- Use of mTLS for app
+- Helm chart-based deployment
+- ArgoCD for pull-based approach

 ---

 This README provides an overview of the setup process for deploying and visualizing metrics using Spring Boot, Kubernetes, Prometheus, and Grafana.